the crypto day trader,

 - Other than a couple of narrow exceptions, losses (e.g., theft via a hacked wallet) are no longer deductible for tax purposes.

 Need tax help with your cryptoassets?
 Please contact us here to set up a consultation.
-Want to learn more about cryptocurrencies, taxes and financial planning?
-Check out this podcast published by the American Institute of Certified Public Accountants (AICPA).
-Mercer Street offers financial planning and investment management services to professionals and small business owners, as well as business consulting and tax compliance services.
+Want to learn more about cryptocurrencies and advanced tax strategies?
+Check out this article published by the The Tax Adviser, an American Institute of Certified Public Accountants (AICPA) publication.
+Mercer Street offers financial planning and investment advisory services to international professionals and small business owners, as well as business consulting and tax consulting services.
 We specialize in advising on cryptocurrencies.
 Check us out at www.mercerst.io.